List of Sharpe series characters: Obadiah Hakeswill

 In the early 1790s he recruits the young Richard Sharpe into the 33rd from a public house in Sheffield.

 In subsequent campaigns in Flanders and India, Hakeswill torments Sharpe, until in 1799 he conspires with Captain Charles Morris to have Sharpe flogged to death (Sharpe's Tiger).

 Although Sharpe escapes with "only" 202 of the assigned 2000 lashes after an intervention by Sir Arthur Wellesley, Hakeswill continues to pursue a vendetta against him for the next three years, during which he betrays Sharpe and Lawford to Tipoo Sultan (Sharpe's Tiger), falsifies a second assault charge and murders Sharpe's friend and mentor Hector McCandless (Sharpe's Triumph).
 He later kidnaps Sharpe and sells him to a corrupt merchant and finally deserts to join the turncoat William Dodd at Gawilghur in Sharpe's Fortress.
-After Gawilghur was captured by Major General Arthur Wellesley, Hakeswill rejoined the British forces.
-At one point, he also served in the Fever Islands, where he contracted Yellow fever, the result of which stained his skin yellow.
+After Gawilghur is captured by Major General Arthur Wellesley, Hakeswill rejoins the British forces.
+At one point, he also serves in the Fever Islands, where he contracts Yellow fever, the result of which stains his skin yellow.

 Hakeswill reappears in Sharpe's life in 1812, in the novel Sharpe's Company, as a sergeant in the new draft of the South Essex Regiment, in which Sharpe has risen to the rank of captain.
 He is quick to resume the vendetta, conspiring to have Sharpe's friend and ally Patrick Harper flogged and demoted and disarming Sharpe's remaining riflemen.
 He also attempts to rape Sharpe's wife, Teresa Moreno and plots to assault her during the sack of Badajoz, murdering Captain Robert Knowles in the process.
-He had also stolen the portrait of the Colonel's wife, strangely believing it to be his mother, and constantly talks into the portrait, stored in the top of his Shako.
+He has also stolen the portrait of the Colonel's wife, strangely believing it to be his mother, and constantly talks into the portrait, stored in the top of his shako.